mitchellh/vagrant-rackspace/README.md

 ## Custom Commands

-The plugin includes two custom vagrant commands.
-One gives you a list of available images you can use and the other gives a list of available flavors.
+The plugin includes several Rackspace-specific vagrant commands.
+You can get the list of available commands with `vagrant rackspace -h`.

+If you want to know what images or flavors are available for a machine, you can use:

 ```
-vagrant rackspace images
+$ vagrant rackspace images
-vagrant rackspace flavors
+$ vagrant rackspace flavors
 ```

-If your Vagrantfile contains multiple machines, then you can pass the machine name to the command to get the possible images/flavors for that machine only:
+In a multi-machine Vagrantfile you can also query for a single machine:
 ```
-vagrant rackspace images <name>
+$ vagrant rackspace images <name>
-vagrant rackspace flavors <name>
+$ vagrant rackspace flavors <name>
 ```

+These command will connect to Rackspace using the settings associated with the machine, and query the region to get the list of available images or flavors.

 ## Box Format